Dutch Entrepreneur Marten Dresen once said, “One day all business should be social business”. And in 2015 he put words to action with a new venture.

 In the summer months, the upper deck, with its bar, is the perfect spot to relax and enjoy the outdoors, with a view over the docks.
 On the docks a variety of activities are available.
 We took advantage of the adjacent open-water swimming facility which runs year round.
 It’s a great way to exercise with an activity unique in a major metropolitan city like London (stay tuned for that story published soon).
 And next to the hotel is the Emirates Airline Cable Car that takes you over the Thames to the Greenwich Peninsula Terminal in just six minutes.

 What I liked about Good Hotel was the great diversity of travelers.
 It was summer, so the guests included young students coming to London, families looking for a budget stay, and older tour groups discovering London.
-And if you want to make a social impact with how you spend your money, Good Hotel offers a great opportunity with all profits going into the staff training scheme.
-Good Hotel works with local suppliers as much as possible and when you book directly on their site, 6.50 will go to their Niños de Guatemala project.
+And if you want to make a social impact whilst you spend your money, rest assured that Good Hotel donates all its profits to charitable causes – namely, to its NGO partner Niños de Guatemala as well its in-house Good Training programme, which gives long-term unemployed locals the opportunity to re-skill whilst being paid.
+Good Hotel works with local suppliers as much as possible, and when you book directly on their site, an extra $5 per night will go to Niños de Guatemala.

 With the exchange rate in your favor, it’s a great time to see London’s sights and do some good with your stay at Good Hotel.